hartwigmedical/hmftools/serve/README.md

 For VICC the following curation and filtering is applied prior to presenting the data to SERVE:
  1. General filtering of mutations that are undetectable when analyzing DNA or RNA.
 Examples are phosphorylation and methylation.
+ 1. Determining whether the evidence is supportive of the specified direction.
+Eg if evidence "does not support" sensitivity we do not generate actionable results from this evidence.
  1. Filtering of specific mutations:
     - Mutations that remove the stop codon.
 These are simply not interpreted yet by the SERVE main algorithm.
     - Synonymous mutations in coding regions are assumed to be benign by SERVE and ignored.